-Parents want their newborns to have big heads — not so much at birth, but shortly thereafter.
-A big head baby implies intelligence, growth, and good genes.
-Well, so it’s presumed about people with big heads.
-So, when my son’s first checkup revealed that his head circumference was solidly 50th percentile, I was shaken.
+Among the many things that expectant parents hope for in a newborn is a big head — maybe not so much at birth, but shortly thereafter.
+A big-headed baby suggests intelligence, growth, and good genes (a popular notion no doubt encouraged by people with big heads), and it doesn’t take long for new parents to start wondering how their newborn’s head circumference stacks up against the average head size.
+New parents in particular are helpless in the face of child-related percentiles and metrics.
+So when my son’s first checkup revealed that his head circumference was solidly 50th percentile, I was shaken.
 Our pediatrician, unable to console me, resolved to never again show me raw growth data.

 “Some dads,” she told me.
 “Shouldn’t see the percentiles.”